Sleep Apnea Information

 When these tissues obstruct the upper airway completely, they prevent breathing.
 They actually work to suffocate the sleeper.
 The sleeper wakes up enough to regain control of the upper airway, breathe again, and then fall back to sleep.
 This happens from dozens to hundreds of times per night for people with OSA, but they usually don’t remember waking up.

-The brief wake-ups that people with obstructive sleep apnea experience also diminish their quality of sleep, resulting in sleep deprivation.
-The symptoms of sleep deprivation may be what bring most people with obstructive sleep apneato see their physician.
+SDB and Sleep Deprivation – The brief wake-ups that people with obstructive sleep apnea experience also diminish their quality of sleep, resulting in sleep deprivation.
+The symptoms of sleep deprivation may be what bring most people with obstructive sleep apnea to see their physician.
 Symptoms like excessive daytime sleepiness, poor concentration, poor memory, and even depression are common for people with obstructive sleep apnea.

 Symptoms of Sleep Apnea